coronary/resume/res.md

 #### Cookbook.gg ####
 - co-authored a website for guides and information about fighting games with a focus on Super Smash Brother's Melee using MERN Stack

-#### Distributed Systems Assignments ####
+#### Resume Converter ####
-- Created iterative command line messaging application.
-Began as client to client and grew to a server which allowed connections from many clients at once to message back and forth
+- Created a process for converting a resume written in markdown to html and then to pdf to simplify resume update process
-- Used Python sockets, and threading module
+- Utilizes Pandoc, wkhtmltopdf, and bash scripting to allow for easy resume creation and styling

 #### Python Wrapper for IGDB API ####
 - Created a Python wrapper to interact with the IGDB API for retrieving information on individual video game titles